agrisjakob/Feats-of-Strength-Flask-Project/README.md

 ##### v1.1
 Each workout can now have one rating assigned to it and each rating must have a unique workout id.

-## Continuous Integration
-The web app uses Jenkins, as its CI server.
-Changes made to the master branch of this repository are automatically detected (using webhooks), triggering automated testing, which (if successful) triggers the restart of the application.

 ## Project Tracking
 Project management was conducted using a Trello (kanban) board, with a MOSCOW system indicating the importance of each task.
 The board can be accessed [here](https://trello.com/b/RqNvjEBM/feats-of-strength).